-ONEOK Partners LP announced plans to invest about $365 million to $470 million between 2014 and fourth-quarter 2016 to build a natural gas processing plant and related infrastructure to gather and process gas from the SCOOP.
+ONEOK Partners LP plans to invest about $480 million to $680 million between now and the end of third-quarter 2016 to construct new natural gas processing facilities in North Dakota and Wyoming.

 MarkWest Utica EMG LLC and Ohio Gathering Co.
 LLC announced the completion of definitive agreements with American Energy—Utica LLC (AEU) to provide gas gathering, processing and fractionation services in the Utica Shale in Ohio.

 The Eagle Ford Shale has a lot going for it, but challenges lie ahead as the big unconventional play continues to evolve.

 Western Refining Inc. entered into an agreement to acquire the 25,000 barrel per day idled Wingate fractionation plant in Gallup, N.M.

 Atlas Pipeline Partners LP announced the successful startup of its 200 million cubic feet per day (MMcf/d) Edward processing plant in the Permian Basin.

 CB&I was awarded a contract by Enable Products LLC, part of Enable Midstream Partners LP, for the engineering and procurement of equipment and process modules for a new natural gas processing plant.

 The dominant players remain atop our processor and NGL producer rankings with large merger and acquisition moves being the big story of the year.

 Mike Howard, CEO of Howard Energy Partners, was gracious enough to allow us to photograph his company's Live Oak Stabilizer in Three Rivers, Texas, as it started up operations in July 2014.